Fgerthoffert/jira-agile-velocity/README.md

 Most of the configuration settings should be fairly straight forward (username, host, ...), what might be slightly more challenging though is to identify the various ID for some of Jira fields, which will be different from one installation to the next.

-There are may resources online providing instructions to do so, and I'd recommend to [check some of them](https://confluence.atlassian.com/jirakb/how-to-find-id-for-custom-field-s-744522503.html)
+There are many resources online providing instructions to do so, and I'd recommend to [check some of them](https://confluence.atlassian.com/jirakb/how-to-find-id-for-custom-field-s-744522503.html)

 ## Teams configuration